veronica-f-reyes/Zillow_Clustering_Project/README.md

 For this project, we will look into finding drivers of error in the Zestimate.
 Using clustering methodologies, feature identification and comparison, visualizations, statistical testing, and regression models, we are to find drivers of error to predict log error.

 ## Project Goals:
-Create 4 regression models to predict log error
-Use clustering methodologies to help identify drivers of log error Deliver findings in a final Jupyter Notebook presentation
+Create at least 4 regression models to predict log error Use clustering methodologies to help identify drivers of log error Deliver findings in a final Jupyter Notebook presentation